Deep Networks and the Multiple Manifold Problem: Discussion

 \section{Discussion}

 \paragraph{Certificates for curves.}

 The most urgent task toward expanding the scope of \Cref{thm:main_formal} is the construction of certificates for geometries beyond the coaxial circles of \Cref{prop:cert_circles}.
-The proof of \Cref{prop:cert_circles} relies heavily on translation invariance of the intra- and inter-manifold distances in the coaxial circles geometry in order to avoid the need for certain technical estimates for the decay of the kernel $\ntka$, which are sharper than what we establish in \Cref{sec:skel_properties}.
-Proving these estimates seems to us to be one of the key bridges to the construction of certificates for general curves satisfying our regularity assumptions: with sharper control of the decay of the kernel $\ntka$, it is possible to select the network depth in a way that grants appropriate worst-case control of the magnitude of the cross-manifold integrals in the action of $\ntkopera$ (as in \Cref{fig:main_depth}), allowing us to reduce to what is essentially a one-manifold certificate construction problem that can be solved with harmonic analysis.
-The price we pay for worst-casing the interaction between the two manifolds via the network depth is a potentially unsavory dependence of the depth on the inverse separation $\msep\inv$ and the global regularity constant $C_{\lambda}$ (say, exponential); to achieve more realistic dependences, as in the linear dependence of \Cref{prop:cert_circles}, it may be necessary to additionally incorporate sharp estimates for the derivatives of $\ntka$.
-Beyond these considerations, it is important to extend \Cref{thm:main_formal} to manifolds of dimension $\mdim > 1$, as curves are not a particularly useful modeling primitive.
-Here, we see fewer obstacles: our concentration results, notably including \Cref{thm:uniform}, are already applicable to manifolds of arbitrary dimension, and the changes that need to occur to extend the dynamics argument are localized to adaptations of the interpolation inequality that allows us to pass from $L^2_{\mu^\infty}$ to $L^\infty(\manifold)$ (\Cref{lem:gagliardo}) and a certain local regularity lemma for the data manifolds (\Cref{lem:skel_tag_int_curve_bound}).
-We expect straightforward adaptations of these results to yield a version of \Cref{thm:main_formal} for manifolds of dimension $\mdim > 1$ (i.e., conditional on the existence of a certificate) with an additional exponential dependence of the network depth on the manifold dimension $\mdim$, which may be expected in general \cite{Goel2020-xr}.
+The proof of \Cref{prop:cert_circles} relies heavily on translation invariance of the intra- and inter-manifold distances in the coaxial circles geometry in order to avoid the need for certain sharp technical estimates for the decay of the kernel $\ntka$.
+With sharper control of the decay of the kernel $\ntka$, it is possible to select the network depth in a way that grants appropriate worst-case control of the magnitude of the cross-manifold integrals in the action of $\ntkopera$ (as in \Cref{fig:main_depth}), allowing us to reduce to what is essentially a one-manifold certificate construction problem that can be solved with harmonic analysis.
+Beyond these considerations, it is important to extend \Cref{thm:main_formal} to manifolds of dimension $\mdim > 1$, which should be relatively straightforward.
+Our concentration results, notably including \Cref{thm:uniform}, are already applicable to manifolds of arbitrary dimension.